-Our Test segment is a vertically integrated supplier of electro-magnetic (EM) shielding and RF absorbing products, producing most of its critical RF components itself.
+Our Test segment is a vertically integrated supplier of electro-magnetic (EM) shielding, RF absorbing products and EMC/EMP/Tempest filters, producing most of its critical RF components itself.
 This segment purchases significant quantities of raw materials such as polyurethane foam, polystyrene beads, steel, aluminum, copper, nickel and wood.
 Accordingly, it is subject to price fluctuations in the worldwide raw materials markets.
 While ETS-Lindgren has long-term contracts with a number of its suppliers, performance of these contracts is vulnerable to the risks described in Item 1A.